zakhar-kogan/kb-obsidian/excerpts articles/TE MOOC Part 5.md

     -   Examine incentive alignment & create "user stories" for stakeholders groups, bundling those with common interests and mapping potential conflict or competing interests
     -   Establish dispute resolution mechanisms - social and/or technical
 -   **Establish** [**ownership model**](https://blog.curvelabs.eu/ownership-in-cryptonetworks-96f13f4a113e)**:** Also, how that may change over time, including plans for initial token distribution and consideration for future stakeholders.
-    -   For example: [The Regen Network & Foundation](https://regen.foundation/) set aside 30% of its initial token distribution for future stakeholders
+    -   For example [The Regen Network & Foundation](https://regen.foundation/) set aside 30% of its initial token distribution for future stakeholders
 -   **Consider lifecycle:** Consider potential ebbs and flows of the project/community/organization, and consider what happens in the case of dissolution or how offboarding / exit may occur
--   **Establish metrics or methods for [verification](https://blog.oceanprotocol.com/on-verifying-token-based-systems-c33eca757ecf):** What determines whether or not the system or governance processes are successful in supporting goals?
+-   **Establish metrics or methods for [verification](https://blog.oceanprotocol.com/on-verifying-token-based-systems-c33eca757ecf):** What determines whether or not the system or governance processes successfully support goals?
-    -   Consider also if the community is more rule oriented or goal oriented and how often rules should / can be changed, by whom, under what circumstances
+    -   Consider also if the community is more rule-oriented or goal-oriented and how often rules should / can be changed, by whom, under what circumstances
 -   **Iterate:** Use the [CAG map and process](https://medium.com/block-science/mapping-the-computer-aided-governance-process-2e47eaf70889) for continuous iteration

 **INFRASTRUCTURE**